rutendos/rutendos/README.md

 ### About me

 I'm a Computational Biologist who enjoys tackling various biological problems using Statistical Methods and Machine Learning.
 I'm also passionate about the learning process and learning new skills!
+I'm also passionate about offering support to the greater scientific community, and have contributed to the [Short Read Workshop](https://biodatasci.colorado.edu/shortread/sr2025/) (a hands-on Bioinformatics workshop for biologists) at the University of Colorado Boulder for seven years.

 I've contributed to various projects that include: